Skip to main content

 Would have increased the sales limit from $25,000 to $55,000 per year.

-Would allow online sales and in-state shipping if the customer can interact with the producer face-to-face (in-person or virtually).
-Would allow a producer to use a registration number instead of their home address on labels.
-Would increase the annual sales limit from $25,000 to $43,000.
-Would increase the sales limit each year to account for… [read more]
+Would have allowed online sales and in-state shipping if the customer can interact with the producer face-to-face (in-person or virtually).
+Would have allowed a producer to use a registration number instead of their home address on labels.
+Would have increased the annual sales limit from $25,000 to $43,000.
+Would have increased the sales limit each… [read more]

 Michigan HB 51302012 Cottage FoodEnacted